Sacred as Structure (SAS)

 One Structure (ost) — The cross-traditional convergence analysis

-The Cosmic Journey (tcj) — The boundary test that depends on Extension 2
+The Cosmic Journey (tcj) — The boundary test that depends on Q2

 Anomalous Phenomena and Consciousness (apc) — The evidential stress test